repository-preservation/lcmap-spark/docs/configuration.rst

 ----------
 The only requirement for running a local instance of lcmap-spark is the ability to start a Docker container.

-The Docker image must be built and available on the host machine but does not need to be published to https://hub.docker.com.
+The Docker image must be built on the host machine but does not need to be published to https://hub.docker.com.

 Cluster Mode
 ------------